skorshunov1/it-academy-course-project/README.md

 7. src/test/java/com.itacademy

-8. tests.BaseTest - created for Before- and AfterMethod for UI tests
+8. com.itacademy.tests.BaseTest - created for Before- and AfterMethod for UI tests

 9. RetryTest - runs again if the test fails the first time